lasalvavida/ahoy/README.md

 Ahoy! is a C++11 argument parser designed for ease of use.

 You define your inputs and destinations, and Ahoy! will automatically push the parsed arguments to the right places.
-Ahoy! also generates a pretty help dialog using this information for nice command line interfaces.
+Ahoy! also generates a nice help dialog using this information for command line interfaces.

 ## Examples
 ### Basic